JetsonHacksNano/rootOnUSB/README.md

 The fourth step modifies the file /boot/extlinux/extlinux.conf An entry should be added to point to the new rootfs (typically this is /dev/sda1).
 There is a sample configuration file: sample-extlinux.conf

+You should make a backup of the original extlinux.conf file.
+Also, when you edit the file you should make a backup of the original configuration and relabel the backup.
+This will allow you to access an alternate boot method from the serial console in case something goes sideways.

+Then you should changed the INITRD line to:

+INITRD /boot/initrd-xusb.img

+So that the system uses the initramfs that we built that includes the USB firmware.
+Then set the root to the USB drive.

+Here are some examples.
+You can set the drive by the UUID of the disk drive, the volume label of the drive, or the device path:

+APPEND ${cbootargs} root=UUID=0e437280-bea0-42a2-967f-a240dd3075eb rootwait rootfstype=ext4
+APPEND ${cbootargs} root=LABEL=JetsonNanoSSD500 rootwait rootfstype=ext4
+APPEND ${cbootargs} root=/dev/sda1 rootwait rootfstype=ext4

+The first entry is most specific, the last most generic.
+Note that you are not guaranteed that a USB device is enumerated in a certain order and will always have the save device path.
+That is, if you leave another USB drive plugged in along with your root disk, the root disk may have a different path such as /dev/sdb1.

 Also, there is a convenience file: diskUUID.sh which will determine the UUID of a given device.
 This is useful for example to determine the UUID of the USB drive.
+Note: If the UUID returned is not similar in length to the above example, then it is likely that the device is not formatted as ext4.

 ```
 $ ./diskUUID.sh